When the closing of a physical campus is necessary due to inclement weather or other emergencies:

 In some instances, Ohio State Newark will delay the opening of campus until a specified time.

-If campus opening is delayed, classes that started prior to the delay’s conclusion will be cancelled (i.e., if campus is placed on a delay and won’t open until 10 a.m., all classes that would have started prior to 10 a.m. will be cancelled).
+If campus opening is delayed, classes that started prior to the delay’s conclusion will be canceled (e.g., if campus is placed on a delay and won’t open until 10 a.m., all in-person classes that would have started prior to 10 a.m. will be canceled).

 Staff will report at the specified opening time.
 If campus opening is delayed, conditions will be reassessed prior to reopening to determine if the campus can be reopened safely, the delay will be extended or campus will be closed.

-Faculty members will notify students by email if an individual class is cancelled.
+Faculty members will notify students by email if an individual class is canceled.

 Conditions for Closing